Gov. Kemp requests ‘major disaster declaration’ from FEMA after tornadoes - NewsBreak

 Related

-Businesses and residents affected by the severe storms, straight-line winds and tornadoes on January 12 in the seven counties can now apply for low-interest disaster loans from the U.S. Small Business Administration.
-SBA will also open a Business Recovery Center at noon Thursday, January 19, at the Spalding Senior Center to assist Georgians applying for SBA disaster loan assistance.
+Businesses and residents affected by the severe storms, straight-line winds and tornadoes on January 12 in seven area counties can now apply for low-interest disaster loans from the U.S. Small Business Administration.
+SBA will also open a Business Recovery Center at noon Thursday, January 19, at the Spalding Senior Center...

 Georgia approves unemployment assistance for 7 counties affected by severe storms, tornadoes